laurentkempe/blog/source/_drafts/harnessing-ai-in-csharp-with-microsoftextensionsai-ollama-and-mcp-server.md

 [
     new(ChatRole.System, """
-                         You are a helpful assistant delivering time in one sentence in a short format, like 'It is 10:08 in Paris, France.
+                         You are a helpful assistant delivering time in one sentence in a short format, like 'It is 10:08 in Paris, France.'
                          """),
     new(ChatRole.User, message)
 ];